Lung Function Testing and Peak Flow!

 Our aim is to provide you with one of the most affordable private lung capacity test services in London.
 The test results will be reviewed by one of our GP’s and if there was anything worrying on it, we may suggest an onward referral to a respiratory physician.

 A Spirometry test (Lung Function Test/ Lung Capacity Test) diagnoses various lung conditions, especially Asthma ,Chronic obstructive pulmonary disease (COPD) and Pulmonary fibrosis.
 It measures how well you breathe in and out and may be checked if you have unexplained breathlessness or a persistent cough.
 It would be especially useful to perform a lung capacity test if you are a smoker.

 Please be aware that we cannot test a diffusing capacity in a GP based Spirometry test.
 If you specifically need this done (which is usually not necessary), please book for a hospital based full Lung function test.

-If your doctor has trouble interpreting your reversibility (as your tests are equivocal) and is unsure if you have asthma or COPD, they may ask you to take 30mg of oral prednisolone every day for 10 days (or 200mcg Clenil inhaler twice daily for 6 weeks) before repeating your spirometry to make sure of your diagnosis.
+On occasions, your doctor may have trouble interpreting your reversibility (as your tests are equivocal) and is unsure if you have asthma or COPD.
+Your doctor may then ask you to take 30mg of oral prednisolone every day for 10 days (or 200mcg Clenil inhaler twice daily for 6 weeks) before repeating your spirometry.
+This will make it easier to establish your diagnosis.